WildMeOrg/codex-frontend/README.md

 We are also looking for help from designers and 3D modelers!
 Please send an email to ben@wildme.org if you are interested.

 ## Development

+To successfully run the project, you will need to recreate one file that is gitignored for security reasons, `/src/constants/apiKeys.js`.
+Follow the instructions in the template located at `/src/constants/apiKeysTemplate.js`.
+After that, just run

 ```js
 npm install
 npm start
 ```

-To successfully run the project, you will need to recreate one file that is gitignored for security reasons, `/src/constants/apiKeys.js`.
-Follow the instructions in the template located at `/src/constants/apiKeysTemplate.js`.
+The development environment is mostly used on OSX but should work on Windows as well.
+Use Powershell or edit the `npm start:win32` command to set `NODE_ENV` using the appropriate syntax for your preferred shell.

 ## Thanks